 Princeton, Ky., Sept.
 15 — Ham producer Nancy Newsom Mahaffey, owner and operator of Col. Newsom’s Aged Kentucky Hams, was among the food experts chosen to participate in the 6th annual Southern Foodways Symposium planned for Oxford, Miss., Oct.
 2-5.

 Known nationally as “the Ham Lady,” Mahaffey took her country ham product to the event.
-The aged ham is produced from a curing process that has been in her family since about 1796.
+The aged ham is produced from a curing process that has been in her family since the 1700s.

 Newsom’s ham is marketed in Princeton at Newsom’s Old Mill Store, by mail order and on the internet at www.newsomscountryham.com.